 Resolution: Addresses issue outside of jurisdiction for further action, but indicating who has agency/jurisdiction and what general direction should be taken or a specific position to be taken.

-(Advocacy) Does the legislation enable students to actively theorize and address ethical, social, political, and economic barriers that perpetuate inequalities by advocating for changes to policies and practices?
+(Advocacy) Does the legislation enable students to actively theorize and address ethical, social, political, and economic barriers by advocating for changes to policies and practices?

-(Intentional inclusion) The topic compels students to explore ethical, social, political, and economic issues in a way that features the experiences and perspectives of traditionally marginalized and disenfranchised communities.
+(Intentional inclusion) The topic compels students to explore ethical, social, political, and economic issues in a way that features the experiences and perspectives of different groups of people.

 (Power) The topic promotes a deeper understanding of power imbalances.